 It’s always best to prepare for anything life may throw your way, from natural disasters to financial crisis.

-You will never regret setting food aside, and rice is a great food item for long-term storage.
+You will never regret setting food aside and building up your food supply, and rice is a great food item for long-term storage.

 Why Store Rice?

 You can and should store several foods, but rice is an excellent choice to start.
 It is inexpensive, can be purchased in large quantities, and can be stored for very long periods of time.